 On July 1, 2002, a class action complaint captioned Patti v.
 Xerox Corp. et al. was filed in the United States District Court for the District of Connecticut (Hartford) alleging violations of the ERISA.
 Four additional class actions were subsequently filed, and the five actions were consolidated as In Re Xerox Corporation ERISA Litigation.
 The purported class includes all persons who invested or maintained investments in the Xerox Stock Fund in the Xerox 401(k) Plans (either salaried or union) during the proposed class period, May 12, 1997 through November 15, 2002, and allegedly exceeds 50,000 persons.
-The defendants include Xerox Corporation and the following individuals or groups of individuals during the proposed class period: the Plan Administrator, the Board of Directors, the Fiduciary Investment Review Committee, the Joint Administrative Board, the Finance Committee of the Board of Directors, and the Treasurer.
+The defendants include Xerox Corporation and the following individuals or groups of individuals during the proposed class period:

+the Plan Administrator, the Board of Directors, the Fiduciary Investment Review Committee, the Joint Administrative Board, the Finance Committee of the Board of Directors, and the Treasurer.
 The complaint alleges that the defendants breached their fiduciary duties under ERISA to protect the Plan's assets and act in the interest of Plan participants.
 Specifically, plaintiffs allege that the defendants failed to provide accurate and complete material information to participants concerning Xerox stock, including accounting practices which allegedly artificially inflated the value of the stock, and misled participants regarding the soundness of the stock and the prudence of investing their retirement assets in Xerox stock.
 The plaintiffs filed a Second Consolidated Amended Complaint, alleging that some or all defendants breached their ERISA fiduciary duties during 1997-2002 by (1) maintaining the Xerox Stock Fund as an investment option under the Plan; (2) failing to monitor the conduct of Plan fiduciaries; and (3) misleading Plan participants about Xerox stock as an investment option under the Plans.
 The complaint does not specify the amount of damages sought, but demands that the losses to the Plans be restored, which it describes as "millions of dollars."
 It also seeks other legal and equitable relief, as appropriate, to remedy the alleged breaches of fiduciary duty, as well as interest, costs and attorneys' fees.
-On January 28, 2009, the Court granted preliminary approval of an agreement to settle this case for \$51 million to be distributed to the Plan and the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards.
+On January 28, 2009, the Court granted preliminary approval of an agreement to settle this case for \$51 million to be distributed to the Plan and the Xerox Corporation Savings Plan.
+The allocation of the settlement has yet to be determined.